 Commitment is important.
-Because when you hit the wall—not if… when you hit the wall—if you’ve made the commitment, your first thought is, How do I solve the problem?
-If you haven’t made the commitment, your first thought is, How do I get out of this deal?
-When you make a commitment, things happen.
-It shows that you really care about the other people there.
-It shows that you are dependable.
-Your integrity comes through.
+When you hit the wall—not if, when you hit the wall—if you’ve made the commitment, your first thought will be, How do I solve the problem?
+If you haven’t made the commitment, your first thought will be, How do I get out of this deal?
+Making a commitment shows that you really care about the other people there.
+It shows that you are dependable, and so your integrity comes through.

 3. Build integrity.